 Recent research from the Content Marketing Institute found that more than 80%

 of B2B marketers say they have a content marketing strategy, but only a third

 have documented that very same content marketing strategy”.

 If you’re a marketer, among the goals you need to accomplish there must be a strong content marketing strategy.
 Mike Corak (Vice President and General Manager at DAC Group) has asserted that the brands that understand what their targeted audiences want from them and then create a plan with their unique opportunities and future in mind, will beat those who are simply concentrating on what their next social post should be about.
 You have customers and prospects.
 They have people they trust when they want to buy something and they take decisions.
 Customers and prospects and people can make unexpected moves.
 So, to put them all together you need a strategy.

 Content marketing is about using content in a planned and strategic way to fulfill different business goals.
 The best way to achieve that is by knowing your customers and prospects and by having “contact moments” with them on the Web and elsewhere.
 Some of those contact moments are between you and a prospect or customer in a direct way, for instance when someone comments on a blog post or replies to a mail you sent.

-A content marketing strategy assumes that content marketing is approached in a customer-centric, connected, planned and strategic way.
+A content marketing strategy involves approaching content marketing in a customer-centric, connected, planned, and strategic manner.
 As not all customers are the same, customer-centric means that you need a few plans to make sure that those different ‘types’ of customers like and what makes them act.